Honolulu, Hawai‘i

 Comparative Negligence

-The modified nature of the comparative negligence rules further limits the victim from bringing a claim at all if the victim is found to be more than 50 percent at fault.
-It is therefore important to determine precisely the percentage which your own actions could have contributed to your injuries or the severity of the car accident.
+The modified comparative negligence rule further prevents a victim from filing a claim if they are determined to be more than 50 percent at fault.
+It’s crucial to assess accurately how your actions may have contributed to the accident or the extent of your injuries.

 Dennis W. Potts Law